 - Optional add-ins: spices like cinnamon, chili powder for a smoky kick, vanilla extract, etc.

-- Let cool slightly (if you can!), cut into desired square sizes, and top with whatever you like.
+Let cool slightly before cutting into desired square sizes, and top with whatever you like.

 Disclaimer: Some of the links in this post are affiliate links, which means that I will earn a commission if you make a purchase through the link.
 It is at no additional cost to you!
 You can read more on my disclaimer page.
 Thank you for your support!